 In May of 2005, the Wellesley Police Department dedicated a Police Memorial outside of the station.
 This memorial has the names of the three Wellesley Officers that have been killed in the line of duty.
 The memorial depicts two children looking at a Wellesley Police Officer.
 The statute is accurate with all details of a Wellesley Police Officer's uniform, equipment, and belt.
 Officer James Amalfi is the model for the statute.

 Also unveiled was the Wellesley Police Department's Wall of Honor, inside the Kingsbury Training Room.
 This wall depicts the names and service dates for career Wellesley Police Officers.
-The last addition to the wall was Lieutenant Peter Nahass, who retired in December of 2008.
+The last addition to the wall was Officer Janice Guild, Officer Rick Potter, and Officer Rick Weaver, all of whom retired in 2012.